step-security/.github/profile/README.md

 ### [Harden Runner](https://github.com/step-security/harden-runner)

+This GitHub Action can be used to visualize process, file, and network activity from your GitHub Actions workflows in a web UI.
+It can also be used to restrict outbound traffic to allowed endpoints.

 Hijacked dependencies and compromised build tools typically make outbound requests during the build process to exfiltrate data or credentials.
 This was the case in the [Codecov breach](https://www.bleepingcomputer.com/news/security/popular-codecov-code-coverage-tool-hacked-to-steal-dev-credentials/), in the [dependency confusion attacks](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610), and the recent [npm package hijacks](https://github.com/faisalman/ua-parser-js/issues/536).

 [Harden Runner](https://github.com/step-security/harden-runner) is a first-of-its-kind patent-pending technology that automatically correlates outbound traffic with each step of a workflow.
 Add the recommended outbound endpoints to your workflow file, and only traffic to these endpoints will be allowed.